 I’ve had the good fortune to try the new iPad on two separate occasions during the past week.
-One of these locations was a rooftop in Madrid, but I’ll put the stunning settings aside and mention the ups and downs of this hyped product in an almost objective way.

 The user interface is clean and intuitive, eliminating the need for reading boring manuals.
 The sound is surprisingly good and the touch screen is just as good as on the iPhone.
 It also seems to have a decent battery time.

+I tried reading an e-book, which was a pleasant experience complete with page turning.
 Some of the classic iPhone apps have been converted, and Google Maps is a joy to play around with on a bigger screen.
 You can also install regular iPhone apps until they get properly converted, but they are simply enlarged to fit the larger screen and tend to look a bit rough.

 If you’re watching long movies and such, the iPad is a bit large for holding.
 Might want to invest in one of those iPad cases.

 The real issue is the tough lock-in with Apple products.
-You have to use iTunes and such crap for file management.
-And only very minor settings modifications are possible.
+You have to use iTunes and such crap for file management, and only very minor settings modifications are possible.
 It’s such a shame to cripple a fantastic piece of technology like this.

 In total, a very nice gadget which will attract a lot of people if the price goes down a bit.